tom-smith-okta/nginx-oss-okta/readme.md

 You will be redirected to Okta to authenticate.

 ### Authentication
-When you authenticate, NGINX will parse the id token it receives from Okta, create some new headers, and load the downstream site, which just displays headers.
+When you authenticate, NGINX will parse the id token it receives from Okta, create some new headers, and load the upstream site, which just displays headers.

 ### Handy commands
 If you want to launch the docker container in command-line mode, use this command: